nodejs/nodejs.org/apps/site/pages/en/learn/modules/package-configuration.md

 #### Publish a CJS distribution with an ESM wrapper

 The "Pornstar Martini" of packages: There's a lot going on here.
+Unlike the cocktail, this is usually not the best.

 This is also almost identical to the [CJS source and dual distribution using an ESM wrapper](#use-a-simple-esm-wrapper), but with subtle differences `"type": "module"` and some `.cjs` file extenions in package.json.